Swing Bed Program

-Once your physician determines that skilled care is needed, a referral will be made to the swing bed coordinator at Barton County Memorial Hospital.
+Once your physician determines that skilled care is needed, a referral will be made to the swing bed coordinator at Cox Barton County Hospital.

 The swing bed coordinator will then arrange with your physician for admission into our swing bed program.

 How Do I Pay for Swing Bed Care?